andrewboyd79/CraftGinsNI/documentation/testing.md

 - The website, should display high quality content throughout
 - This information should be available on all device sizes.

-Evidence/Oservations:
+Evidence/Observations:
 - The evidence from the previous 4 test scripts demonstrates that information is available and accessible for users and showcases each product/establishment

 Outcome: Test successful

 ---

 TO BE COMPLETED
 # **Responsiveness Testing**

 The website has been designed to be responsive to different screen sizes.
-The following has been checked on both mobile (android mobile phone running Android 10 and MS Edge mobile version) and tablet (ipad/safari browser) sized devices.
+The following has been checked on both mobile (iPhone SE/safari) and tablet (ipad/safari browser) sized devices.

 ## Mobile